Compute

 Auto Labeling Type

-Pre-labeling: Select a model on the My AI Applications tab page.
+Pre-labeling: Select a model in the My AI Applications tab.
 Ensure that the model type matches the dataset labeling type.
 After the pre-labeling is complete, if the labeling result complies with the standard labeling format defined by the platform, the system filters hard examples.
 This step does not affect the pre-labeling result.

 Model and Version

 • My AI Applications: Select a model as required.
 Click the drop-down arrow on the left of the target AI application and select a proper version.
-For details about how to import a model, see Creating an AI Application
+For details about how to import a model, see Creating a Model

 Specifications